-8 In November 2023, the UK announced a plan for founding the AI Safety Institute that would develop and perform evaluations of advanced AI systems.
+6 In November 2023, the UK announced a plan for founding the AI Safety Institute that would develop and perform evaluations of advanced AI systems.
 The US announced that it would establish the US AI Safety Institute in the National Institute of Standards and Technology (NIST) to implement an AI risk management framework and evaluate red teaming.
-In the UK, the AI Safety Institute was renamed the AI Security Institute in February 2025.
+Japan is also planning to found the AI Safety Institute in the Information-technology Promotion Agency(IPA) on February 14th, 2024 in cooperation with the Cabinet Office and relevant Ministries and Agencies with the purpose of discussion of standards, guidance, etc. that contribute to improving the safety of AI development, provision, and use, research on AI safety evaluation methods, technologies and cases related to AI safety, etc. in collaboration with overseas institutes mentioned above.